txt/ase19/docs/ethics.md

 Transparencey:

-    -transparent makes users of a  system aware ot the use and misue of that ssytem
+- transparent makes users of a  system aware ot the use and misue of that ssytem
 - see explanation work [Feather'02]  [Menzies'07] [Gay'12] [Matheer'16]

 ### Accountability